ITISFoundation/osparc-simcore-clients/clients/python/README.md

 ## Upcoming Deprecations

-In the future the `models` and `api` submodules of the `osparc` package will be deprecated.
-All functionality contained in there should instead by imported directly from `osparc`.
+`osparc.models` and `osparc.api` modules have been (now) deprecated and will be retired/removed in the next version, please used `osparc` to import all the functions instead